fab2s/SoUuid/README.md

 The recipe is pretty basic and is mostly inspired by the original RFC:
 - The current time to the micro second is stored in 56-bit binary format (7 bytes).
 7 bytes is one byte bellow the RFC for the 100ns time but it is enough to encode microsecond timestamps until 4253-05-31 22:20:37 (or 2^56 microsecond after unix epoch - 1 µs).
-- Following the RFC spirit, 6 bytes are then reserved for an identifier, similar to the RFC `node` parameter, except this identifier can be any 6 or bellow bytes, not necessarily an hex MAC address'ish string.
+- Following the RFC spirit, 6 bytes are then reserved for an identifier, similar to the RFC `node` parameter, except this identifier can be any 6 or bellow bytes, not necessarily an hex Mac address'ish string.
 - Again like the RFC, some random bytes are finally added, but since we saved one from the time part, both by limiting validity span for the next 2 millenniums and reducing the length to micro seconds, one more random byte can be picked.

 The result is a 16 bytes binary string ready to be used as primary key and ordered to the microsecond.